aaronsun1030/189-minimax/Assignment/Tactics Solver/TacticSolver_Spec.md

 Implement this in the quiescence function.
 You can find the psuedocode for this function (specifically the stand pat section) on the [chessprogramming wiki](https://www.chessprogramming.org/Quiescence_Search).

+## Useful Functions
+Here are some various useful functions and desciptions copied from the [python-chess](https://python-chess.readthedocs.io/en/latest/) library you might consider using in your solution:
+    - Game End Conditions
+        - chess.Board.is_checkmate(): Checks if the current position is a checkmate.
+        - chess.Board.is_stalemate(): Checks if the current position is a stalemate.
+        - chess.Board.can_claim_draw(): Checks if the player to move can claim a draw by the fifty-move rule or by threefold repetition.
+    - Moves and Move Types
+        - chess.Board.legal_moves: An iterator which returns legal moves in the current position.
+        - chess.Board.is_capture(Move move): Checks if the given pseudo-legal move is a capture.
+        - chess.Board.is_en_passant(Move move): Checks if the given pseudo-legal move is an en passant capture.
+        - chess.Board.gives_check(Move move): Probes if the given move would put the opponent in check.
+The move must be at least pseudo-legal.
+    - Other Board Properties
+        - chess.Board.is_check(): Tests if the current side to move is in check.
+        - chess.Board.piece_type_at(Square square): Gets the piece type at the given square.

 ## Testing
 We have included some basic tactics in unittests.py.
 You should be able to solve them with the same depth as the solutions, as long as you have implemented quiescence search correctly.
 The comparison of the speed of your solution with the actual solutions is also given.
 Good luck!